CreativeWolfies/akyanet-research/akyanet.md

 The profile picture could be your real face, a drawing, a picture, or anything you want.
 You just have to avoid using pictures that could harm people.

+### Commitees

+Commitees can be created and appointed by any council.

+The purpose of a council is to handle specific tasks.

+As for councils, their members usually have a 3-month mandate and they are revokable.
+These commitees should work closely with the council which appointed them and the data they collect should be public to make this council as transparent as possible.

 ## About

 ### Family